 Welcome to the South County Museum

-Come to the South County Museum, where Rhode Island’s coastal legacy has been celebrated for 80 years.
+Come to the South County Museum, where Rhode Island’s coastal legacy has been celebrated for 80-plus years.
 Here you can

-and print shop.
-Wander through the Canonchet Estate stable ruins, visit the Rhode Island Red heritage flock and our other
+shop.
+Wander through the Canonchet Estate stable ruins, visit the Rhode Island Red heritage flock and our other farm animals.

-farm animals.
-Our grounds feature heirloom flower and herb gardens, and we are bounded by woods, meadows and salt
+Our grounds feature heirloom flower and herb gardens, and we are bounded by woods, meadows and salt marshes accessible on

 What they are saying …